A lot or a little?

 Is it any good?

 This gently retro story of a young Morman missionary in the Pacific Islands of Tonga loses some wholesomeness points due to some smug insularity.
 Through all of his experiences, John never questions his role, so he never really learns or grows.
+But despite The Other Side of Heaven's superficiality, it's always good to see a movie character who has a strong spiritual and moral commitment that informs his choices.
+Faith-based families will find much to enjoy and discuss.

 Talk to your kids about ...